QingYuanZi1024/QingYuanZi1024/README.md

 ---

-## Beyond the Papers: My Multiverse
+# ✦ Beyond Research: My Multiverse ✦

 - **AI-Related Philosophy**: Human-Centeredness in the Age of Acceleration; the Paradigm Shift Toward Post-Anthropocentrism; the Subjectivity and Intersubjectivity of Agents.
 - **Indie Game Development**: Visual novel, tabletop RPG, and CRPG enthusiast — dreaming of one day making something as great as *Disco Elysium* and *Ever17*.